LukeHeuser/notes/Java/java_basics.md

 * Unicode Value = ***char myChar = '\u0044'; = 'D'***
 * Integer Value = ***char myChar = 68; = 'D'***

 The Char occupies two bytes/ or 16 bits.
 Thus, has a width of 16.
 This is because each char value has a unicode value that it is assigned to.
-Java takes a lot of the tedious work when assign a literal value.
+Java takes a lot of the tedious work when assigning a literal value.

 ## Boolean Primitive Data Types
 The `boolea`n pimitive type holds two values, True or False.
 Developers often use the word "is" as a prefix for the booolean variable name.
 This makes a name that seems to ask a question more intuitive to read.

 Mostly used in conditional logic.

+##Strings
+A `String` is an immutable class that contains a sequence of 'characters'.
+Immutable meaning, a string can't be changed after its been created.
+The, `String Builder` class is mutable.
+Menaing, it can be changed however it does not share the same special features as a string.
+Such as being able to assign it a string literal or use the '+' operator.

+* Concantonation is common practice with strings and occures with the '+' operator when assainging a string variable.
+* Unicode can be used in a string, simply use the unicode where you wish to place it and it will populate